KatyBlumer/project_6410/README.md

 # A TLA+ Specification of Harmony VM Instructions

 This repository contains the Harmony TLA+ module, created by Noah Bertram, Katy Blumer, and Ariel Kellison for Cornell CS6410.
-This module contains TLA+ specifications the Harmony initial state and the following Harmony VM instructions.
+The Harmony module contains TLA+ specifications the Harmony initial state and the following Harmony VM instructions.

 1. Push
 2. StoreVar